 Are you thinking of welcoming a pet to your family?
 We know it can be stressful to choose between so many cute dogs, especially if you have a kid in the family.
 A lot of terms and conditions get added if you have to keep a pet and a kid under the same roof.
 So how are you going to pick one for your home?
 You cannot just choose a random breed without researching a little about it first.
 Every breed of dog has different needs in terms of food, maintenance, care, grooming, etc. Adopting a dog without considering those needs can turn out to be a huge mistake.
 Pet adoption is not a temporary thing.
 It is a long commitment when you welcome a furry friend to your home.
 The main factors to consider while adopting a dog are- size, temperament, and maintenance.

 First of all, the size of the breed is the foremost criterion while adopting any pet for any household.
 Large breeds need larger spaces.
 If you have a small apartment, a husky won’t be able to sustain it.
 The size of your house decides if you can provide an appropriate home to that dog.
-Small breeds who do not need a backyard space are apt for small apartments.
+Small breeds that do not need a backyard space are apt for small apartments.
 Other than that, there is temperament.
 If you are trying to adopt a pet for your kid, or you have kids visiting your home, the dog must get along with kids.
 Steer clear of short-tempered dogs as they have less tolerance for young kids.
-Maintenance should also be taken in point before adopting a pet.
+Maintenance should also be taken into point before adopting a pet.
 Some dogs require intensive maintenance, while some don’t.
 If your lifestyle doesn’t allow you to give proper hours to care for your pet, then it is better to go for a low maintenance breed.

 Here are 7 breeds of dogs who are appropriate for a household with kids.